 This is highly unlikely in this case.
 Such an inquiry would most likely have to be established by the UN Security Council, and it is unlikely that Russia would agree to such a move - a clear example of the limitations of the Security Council when it comes to big power relations.
 Further, other Security Council members may feel that the issue does not meet the threshold for severity to be an issue relevant to the maintenance of international peace and security.
 Previous investigations have concerned successful assasinations of serving or potential heads of state.

 The International Criminal Court would also be highly unlikely to intervene.
 The position of attempted assassinations and targeted killings in international law is unclear, but they are probably illegal.
 However it is debatable as to whether they could be considered a war crime as defined in the Rome Statute: one would first need to show that the act should be considered to be a part of an armed conflict (either that an armed conflict pre-existed or that the act marked the start of one), then that the act was "part of a plan or policy or as part of a large-scale commission of such crimes" and then that the act itself constitutes a war crime.
-(It is unclear whether the use of chemical weapons in and of itself is a crime under the Rome Statute.
-"Wilfully causing great suffering, or serious injury to body or health" is, but the Prosecutor of the International Criminal Court might not consider it a grave enough breach).
+(The use of "Asphyxiating, Poisonous or other Gases" is recognised as a crime under the Rome statute, but there is some controversy over if this can be taken to mean all chemical weapons - a Belgian ammendment to make this explicit has not yet entered into force.
+"Wilfully causing great suffering, or serious injury to body or health" is also considered a war crime, but the Prosecutor of the International Criminal Court might not consider it a grave enough breach).

 The Vienna Convention on Diplomatic Relations